bhavyasharma2/HFT-Anomaly-Detector/README.md

 ## Future Improvements
 - Integrate real-time data from Polygon.io or Alpaca APIs.
 - Scale the pipeline with `Dask` or Kafka.
-- Add RAG for GenAI using microstructure literature.

 ## Demo
 [Live dashboard link to be added upon completion]